Boosting Health, Crushing Diseases: All of Us United in the USA!

 Emergency Response: The Golden Hour

-Stroke-Certified Hospitals: Dallas is home to several hospitals with specialized stroke care units, including Parkland Hospital, Baylor University Medical Center, and UT Southwestern Medical Center.
+Certified Hospitals for Neurological Emergencies: Dallas is home to several hospitals with specialized stroke care units, including Parkland Hospital, Baylor University Medical Center, and UT Southwestern Medical Center.
 These facilities are equipped with advanced imaging technology, neurologists, and stroke teams ready to provide life-saving treatments such as thrombolysis (clot-busting medication) and endovascular procedures.

-Advanced Care Solutions for You
+Advanced Treatment Solutions for You

 Thrombolysis: For ischemic, the drug alteplase (tPA) can dissolve blood clots and restore blood flow to the brain.
 However, this treatment must be administered within a few hours of symptom onset.